ADP-Dynatrace/dt-appsec-powerup/README.md

 # Dynatrace AppSec Powerup V1.5
 Automated Security Reporting Utility for for Dynatrace Security

+## Install

+1. Drag this folder to a directory of your choice
+2. With [python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed, run `pip install -r requirements.txt` in a command line started in this directory

 ## Features
 Built with log4j in mind, the remediator provides the ability to:
 1. Tag CVE's within a tenant